Hank Green: Crash Course

 In January 2012, Hank and John created the educational YouTube channel Crash Course, as part of the site's Original Channel Initiative.
 The channel features several educational courses based on the high school curriculum, and first launched with series focusing on Biology and World History.
 According to John, the brothers see Crash Course "as an introduction, as a way to get kids excited about learning, not as an attempt to replace traditional classroom materials."
 Their goal is to create "resources that allow for more valuable interaction in the classroom," with hopes that the channel will one day span the entire high school curriculum.

-The channel was initially hosted by the two brothers, with Hank focusing on the science courses and John teaching the humanities courses.
+The two brothers initially hosted the channel, with Hank focusing on the science courses and John teaching the humanities courses.
 The channel has since expanded to welcome new hosts such as Craig Benzine, Phil Plait, and Emily Graslie into its roster, and has launched new courses such as Astronomy, Physics, and Philosophy.
 As part of YouTube Kids, a separate Crash Course: Kids channel was launched in March 2015, with Sabrina Cruz hosting a Science course geared toward a younger audience.

 Crash Course has received praise from students and teachers alike.
 It has been awarded grants by Bill Gates' bgC3, and has struck a partnership with PBS Digital Studios to continue developing more series, although the majority of its funding comes from viewer support via Patreon.
+Since 2021, annual Crash Course coins have also been released, where people can buy physical tokens to support 2,000, 10,000 or (as of 2023) 20,000 learners.